samaradel/www_threefold/www.threefoldtoken.com/content/information/Uber-for-internet-capacity.md

 #Don't remove name!
 title = "information"
-header = "Uber for Internet Capacity" image = "uber-for-internet-capacity.jpg"
+header = "AirBnB for Internet Capacity" image = "uber-for-internet-capacity.jpg"
 author = "Nicolay Babenko"
 subtitle = "Everyone should be able to deliver capacity to the new neutral internet. "